mvonwyl/epita/NLP/2022/02/README.md

 ## Evaluation

-The project must be sent back as a github (or gitlab) project containing a report and the code.
+The project must be sent back as a github (or gitlab) project containing a report and the code **before the 7th of October (last chance Wednesday at midnight)**.
 The report can be written as a jupyter notebook, but if so, please use markdown to answer questions and structure your report.

 The assignment will be evaluated on the following criteria